MicrosoftDocs/OfficeDocs-SharePoint/migration/upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md

 - Encryption: Encryption key and method used during uploading the content to Azure.
 This is required when you decrypt the queue messages and import logs.

-If you're using your own Azure storage account, to upload content into your storage, use  *Set-SPOMigrationPackageAzureSource*  and  *Submit-SPOMigrationJob*.
+If you're using your own Azure storage account to upload content into your storage, use  *Set-SPOMigrationPackageAzureSource*  and  *Submit-SPOMigrationJob*.

 [Upload on-premises content to SharePoint using PowerShell cmdlets](upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md)

+>[!Important]
+>**Cost:**</br>
+>If you choose to use your Azure Storage, be aware that you could incur Bandwidth charges.
+Those will be billed depending on your Azure offer type and migration size.
+For general prices, refer to [bandwidth pricing](https://azure.microsoft.com/en-us/pricing/details/bandwidth/).

 ## (Optional) Step 7: Processing and monitoring your SharePoint migration
 <a name="step7monitoring"> </a>